flyingwolfz/RT-CGH/README.md

 under updating

-CGH using Optix 6.5 ray tracing engine for three visualizations.
+Current contents:  dragon visualization, mirror visualization based on Optix 6.5 and ptx file.

-Additional Optix 7.4 code for dragon visualization.
+Next update: refraction visualization based on Optix 6.5, dragon visualization based on Optix 7.4, cuda files for ray tracing kernels.

 change it this way, if ptx file is used